 - Do get a flattering headshot.
 If you’re awkwardly cropping out relatives or posting something blurry, it’s time to invest in a better photograph of yourself.

 - Don’t spend so much time on the design that you forget about content.
-While they might appreciate your font and color choices, at the end of the day hiring managers need to make sure that you have the skills to do the job.
+You might have great fonts and colors, but at the end of the day you need to have the skills to do the job.
 That’s why it’s important as ever to spend time on your bullet points and describe your experience clearly and succinctly.

 A good resume website evolves with you, and your career

 When your resume is just a PDF, it’s a static document that rarely changes.
 A website, on the other hand, is easy to change whenever you gain new skills, even when you have no work experience yet.
 And once you’re hired for that dream job, your resume website can evolve into a professional portfolio site that stays with you throughout your career, through changing jobs and changing tastes.